integratop/gitlab-org-charts-mirror/doc/installation/upgrade.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
+title: Upgrade the GitLab chart
 ---

-# Upgrade the GitLab chart

 DETAILS:
 **Tier:** Free, Premium, Ultimate